OpenTimer/OpenTimer/README.md

 - [Pao-I Chen][Pao-I Chen] helped design the logo of OpenTimer.

 Please don't hesitate to [let me know][email me] if I forgot someone!
-Meanwhile, we appreciate the funding support from NSF and DARPA to continue our development on OpenTimer.
+Meanwhile, we appreciate the funding support from our sponsors to continue our development of OpenTimer.

 ![](image/nsf.png) ![](image/darpa.png)